James Shelley

-Sir James Shelley (1884-1961) was a notable New Zealand university professor, educationalist, lecturer, critic and director of broadcasting.
+Sir James Shelley (1884-1961) was a New Zealand university professor, educationalist, lecturer, critic and director of broadcasting.
 He was born in Coventry, Warwickshire, England, in 1884.

 During the 1920s to the late 1940s James Shelley was a major influence on New Zealand's cultural and educational scene.
 His carefully crafted political and social contacts with New Zealand's social, cultural and political elites ensured that his ideas had considerable impact on New Zealand's cultural scene during this era, especially his efforts to impose an Anglophile, 'high' culture regime on the Dominion's cultural development.

 Shelley was born in England in 1883.
 After graduating from Cambridge he taught for year, then lectured at various English training colleges and in the Education Dept. of Manchester University Taught for one year, before taking up posts at training colleges and University of Manchester.